Transport in the United Kingdom: Great Britain

 In 1994 and 1995, British Rail was split into infrastructure, maintenance, rolling stock, passenger and freight companies, which were privatised from 1996 to 1997.
 The privatisation has delivered very mixed results, with healthy passenger growth, mass refurbishment of infrastructure, investment in new rolling stock, and safety improvements being offset by concerns over network capacity and the overall cost to the taxpayer, which has increased due to growth in passenger numbers.
-It has also led to some confusion as to who looks after different aspects of the rail service among the general public.
-This is because, for example, different companies run the tracks to those that run the trains and locomotives.
-Since privatisation, passenger levels have more than doubled and have surpassed the level they had been at in the late 1940s.
-But while the price of anytime and off-peak tickets has increased, the price of Advance tickets has dramatically decreased in real terms: the average Advance ticket in 1995 cost £9.14 (in 2014 prices) compared to £5.17 in 2014.
-Subsidies to the rail industry have slightly increased from £3.7bn in 1992–93 to £3.9bn in 2012–13 (in 2013 prices) but more than halved in terms of subsidy per journey from £4.98 to £2.46.
+While the price of anytime and off-peak tickets has increased, the price of Advance tickets has dramatically decreased in real terms: the average Advance ticket in 1995 cost £9.14 (in 2014 prices) compared to £5.17 in 2014.

-In Britain, the infrastructure (track, stations, depots and signalling chiefly) is owned and maintained by Network Rail, a not-for-profit company.
-Network Rail replaced Railtrack, which became bankrupt in 2002 following the Hatfield rail crash in 2000.
-Passenger services are operated by train-operating companies (TOCs), which are franchises awarded by the Department for Transport (in England), Transport Scotland, and Transport for Wales.
-Examples include Avanti West Coast and East Midlands Railway.
+In Great Britain, the infrastructure (track, stations, depots and signalling chiefly) is owned and maintained by Network Rail, a body of the Department for Transport.
+Passenger services are operated by mostly public train-operating companies (TOCs), with private franchises awarded by the Department for Transport (in England), Transport Scotland, and Transport for Wales.
+Examples include Avanti West Coast, Great Western Railway and East Midlands Railway.
+Some other passenger TOCs make use of open-access contracts or concessionary contracts for their operations, such as Hull Trains or Merseyrail, respectively.
 Freight trains are operated by freight operating companies, such as DB Cargo UK, which are commercial operations unsupported by the government.
 Most train operating companies do not own the locomotives and coaches that they use to operate passenger services.
 Instead, they are required to lease these from the three rolling stock companies (ROSCOs), with train maintenance carried out by companies such as Bombardier and Alstom.

+Rail passenger revenue in 2018/19 increased in real terms year-on-year.
+In 2018/19, there was £18.1bn of public expenditure on railways, an increase of 12%.
+There were 1.8 billion rail passenger journeys in England.
+Light rail and tram travel also continued to grow, to the highest level (0.3 million journeys) since comparable records began in 1983.